Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-One way to formally construct the previously described ASG is via real trees with marks (see e.g.~\citep[p.
+One way to formally construct the ASG is via real trees with marks (see e.g.~\citep[p.
 70]{Hummel2019}).
-Here, we proceed in an alternative way describing the ASG via a tree with time-labelled vertices and mutation marks.
+But for our purposes it is enough to encode the tree structure embedded in the ASG together with the mutation marks.
+We do this using an appropriate class of trees with marks.